Ahsanejam/Learning-Python/README.md

 # Lists
 and also learn about lists like how to store multiple data in a single variable and how to access them how to print them etc...

+So I learn about new this like how to change value in list append remove functions how to delete value in lists del pop and length function accessing removing etc...